Rate Limits

 • Queue requests to the API to manage the data flow.

-• Ensure you use the correct API to achieve your objectives, minimizing the required requests.
+• Ensure you use the correct API to achieve your objectives while minimizing the number of required requests.